 Itinerary for "refined palates" in Valsamoggia, in the hinterland of Bologna.
 A fertile hilly area where, along ancient roads traced by history, there are fortresses, villages, and abbeys.

-Soft reliefs, alternating with harsh gullies, draw the horizon of one of the most beautiful natural parks of the territory, where the magical sunsets are enlivened by the scent of vines and wine.
+Rolling hills, alternating with harsh gullies, outline the horizon of one of the most beautiful natural parks of the territory, where the magical sunsets are enlivened by the scent of vines and wine.

 The origins of the fascinating fortress predate the year 1000, while the current appearance dates back to the Renaissance.

 Inside you can visit the ancient halls, starting from the major one, called "Of the Giants", which has an architectural score of columns, within which are framed landscapes and large figures of armed guards with coats of arms painted on their shields.

 Also of interest is the adjacent Sala del Camino (Fireplace Room) and the suggestive Sala dei Ghepardi (Cheetah Room), decorated with the cheetah motif within a pomegranate frame.

 The first floor houses the Civic Archaeological Museum, which occupies five rooms in which you can admire finds from the Valleys of Samoggia, Lavino and Reno referable to a large chronological arc between the Mesolithic Age and the Renaissance.

 Thanks to the activity of the Rocca dei Bentivoglio Foundation, during the year it is home to events, exhibitions and other initiatives that make the visit even more interesting.